Lit & Phil

 Know Before You Go

-The library offers free guided tours on the first Saturday and third Wednesday of each month.
-The library allows you to borrow any of the books for an annual membership fee and relies upon donations from the public to maintain it's collection.
-There is a book binding group associated with the library who are responsible for restoring the historic works.
-The library is closed on Sundays.
+The library offers free guided tours on the first Saturday and third Wednesday of each month, which can be booked in advance.
+The library allows you to borrow any of the books for an annual membership fee and relies upon donations from the public to maintain its collection.
+A book-binding group associated with the library is responsible for restoring the historic works.
+The library closes at 1 pm on Saturdays and is closed on Sundays.

 Follow us on Twitter to get the latest on the world's hidden wonders.